BoHu-sussex/DreamBooth-BlackMythWUKONG-LandGrandfather/README.md

 ![image](https://github.com/user-attachments/assets/7dc2bd39-ad85-4521-a818-880cf7d13231)

 ## Usage
+You could just run `inference.ipynb` to get some generated samples.
-The usage of my fine-tuned model could refer to the [model card](https://huggingface.co/BoHu370/lgd-old-man) on HuggingFace.
+The usage of my fine-tuned model could also refer to the [Huggingface model card](https://huggingface.co/BoHu370/lgd-old-man) on HuggingFace.

 ## Examples
 Here are some generated samples using my fine-tuned model.